matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

 existing identity servers to be updated in a large part to convert the email addresses of existing associations to lowercase, in order to avoid conflicts.
-However, most of this update can usually be done by a single database query (or a background job running at startup), so the UX improvement outweights this trouble.
+However, most of this update can usually be done by a single database query (or a background job running at startup), so the UX improvement outweighs this trouble.

 ## Potential issues